 I collect a lot of hobbies.
 Between carving, painting, baking, and gardening, you’d think that I have more than enough to keep me busy for the rest of my life, right?

 But I love trying new things.
 I love learning and discovering what works for me.
 I could keep learning and puttering for the rest of my life and feel completely content.

-I’m not sure what new things await me, but I do have a list of things I’d like to try.
+I’m not sure what new things await me, but I do have a list of things I’d like to try doing myself in 5 years.
 Sewing clothes could be fun.
 Crocheting toys and scarves would be neat.
 Pottery has always seemed like a cool hobby.
 Stargazing could be my next big thing.

 I Might Have Another Baby

 I love my daughter fiercely, and I love our little family.
 Sometimes I wish we could stay this size forever and just stay snug as bugs.